Table of contents

 Test for Doneness: Check the center with a toothpick—it has to come out smooth.
 If the top is browning too quickly, you can tent it with foil.

-Serve Fresh: Cornbread is quality while it’s warm and clean out of the oven.
+Serve Fresh: Cornbread is high quality when it’s warm and clean from the oven.

 Fun Variations to Try

-Traditional Southern cornbread is amazing on its own, but a little creativity can make it even better.
+Traditional Southern Cornbread is impressive, but a little creativity can make it even better.
 Here are some fun ways to switch up your Southern cornbread recipe:

 Cheddar and Jalapeño Cornbread

 If you love bold flavors, try this twist!
-Mix in 1 cup of shredded cheddar cheese and 1–2 chopped jalapeños.
-The cheese adds richness, and the jalapeños bring a perfect kick great with chili or barbecue.
+Mix 1 cup of shredded cheddar cheese and 1–2 chopped jalapeños.
+The cheese adds richness, and the jalapeños bring a perfect kick.
+This dish is excellent with chili or barbecue.

 Cornbread Muffins

 For a portable, person-sized option, try making cornbread cakes.
 Pour the batter into a greased or lined muffin tin, filling every cup about three-quarters full.
-Bake at 400°F for 15–20 mins, or until the tops are golden and a toothpick comes out smooth.
-These are high-quality for potlucks, picnics, or meal prep due to the fact they’re clean to seize and pass.
+Bake at 400°F for 15–20 minutes, until the tops are golden and a toothpick comes out smooth.
+These are high-quality for potlucks, picnics, or meal prep because they’re clean to seize and pass.

 Sweet Cornbread (in case you ought to)

-If you like a hint of sweetness in your cornbread, stir in 1–2 tablespoons of sugar, honey, or maybe maple syrup into the batter.
-While this veers into Northern fashion territory, it can be a delicious choice for those who choose a barely sweeter flavor.
-Serve it with butter and a drizzle of honey for an additional indulgent deal with.
+If you like a hint of sweetness in your Cornbread, stir in 1–2 tablespoons of sugar, honey, or maple syrup into the batter.
+While this veers into Northern fashion territory, it can be a delicious choice for those who prefer a barely sweeter flavor.
+Serve it with butter and a drizzle of honey for an additional indulgent treat.

 Herb Cornbread

-For a savory twist, upload chopped fresh herbs like rosemary, thyme, or parsley to the batter.
-The sparkling herbs infuse the cornbread with an aromatic, earthy taste that pairs beautifully with roasted meats or vegetable soups.
-You can also sprinkle some herbs on the pinnacle earlier than baking for introduced aroma and presentation.
+Add chopped fresh herbs like rosemary, thyme, or parsley to the batter for a savory twist.
+The sparkling herbs infuse the Cornbread with an aromatic, earthy taste that pairs beautifully with roasted meats or vegetable soups.
+You can also sprinkle spices on the pinnacle earlier than bakingtorintroduced aroma and presentation.

-- Each of these versions brings something precise to the table, so don’t be afraid to experiment.
-Whether you’re in the temper for something spicy, tacky, or even a bit candy, there’s a cornbread fashion here to shape your cravings.
+- Each version brings something precise, so don’t be afraid to experiment.
+Whether you’re in a temper for something spicy, tacky, or even a bit of candy, there’s a cornbread fashion here to shape your cravings.

 Crumbled in Milk: This antique-college Southern lifestyle is a fave for a reason.